Influenza Statistics

 Summary:

-• There was a increase of 6.0% in influenza notifications.
+• In the past week there was increase of 20.3% in influenza notifications.

 -----------